Public interest disclosures - frequently asked questions

 - Their staff are aware of the policy and protections of the PID Act

 - Their organisation complies with the policy and its obligations under the PID Act

 - At least one officer is responsible for receiving public interest disclosures for their organisation.

 3. What sort of matters should be reported to the Information Commissioner under the GIPA Act?

 The Information Commissioner has powers under the Government Information (Information Commissioner) Act 2009 (the GIIC Act) to conduct investigations into how agencies fulfil their functions under the GIPA Act.
 Under section 17 of the GIIC Act, any person may complain to the Information Commissioner about the conduct (including action or inaction) of an agency which is exercising its functions under the GIPA Act.
 The only exception is where an agency has made a reviewable decision, in which case this cannot be the subject of a complaint to the Information Commissioner.

-A general complaint made to the Information Commissioner under the GIIC Act does not afford the same protections as those that are given to an individual making a public interest disclosure.
+A general complaint (i.e. a complaint that is not a public interest disclosure) made to the Information Commissioner under the GIIC Act does not afford the same protections as those that are given to an individual making a public interest disclosure under the PID Act.

 4. How is the Information Commissioner's role different from other investigating authorities such as the Ombudsman or ICAC?